lmilne360/MonkeyTalk/README.md

 email and password in addition to the username to be displayed.
 This information can always be adjusted by going to the accounts page.
 Once authenticated, a user can make comments and vote on links posted by others as well as edit or share their own links.
-One can still view links without authentication however other options are restricted.
+Users are still able to view links without authentication, however, other options are restricted.

 ## Live Demo